Aaron Freed’s Contact Info & Biography

 A: Johann Sebastian Bach is almost singlehandedly responsible for my understanding of harmony; Brian Eno is almost singlehandedly responsible for my understanding of creativity.
 The Beatles, Pink Floyd, Nobuo Uematsu, Vangelis, & King Crimson round out the big seven, in that order.

-Other conscious influences: Steve Albini, Beastie Boys, Black Sabbath, Chris Christodoulou, John Coltrane, Miles Davis, Deathspell Omega, Tim & Geoff Follin, Marvin Gaye, Genesis, Philip Glass, Godspeed You!
-Black Emperor, Joy Division, Kōenji Hyakkei, Magma, Metallica, Yasunori Mitsuda, Janelle Monáe, Joanna Newsom, Nightwish, Nine Inch Nails, Steve Reich, Ren, Rush, Ringo Shīna, Talk Talk, Talking Heads, Tears for Fears, Tool, Nobuo Uematsu, Windir, Yes, & Frank Zappa.
+My other influences include ABBA, Steve Albini, the Beach Boys, Beastie Boys, Black Sabbath, Kate Bush, Captain Beefheart & the Magic Band, Ludwig van Beethoven, Chris Christodoulou, John Coltrane, Daft Punk, Miles Davis, Deathspell Omega, Nick Drake, Enslaved, Tim & Geoff Follin, Marvin Gaye, Genesis, Michael Giacchino, Philip Glass, Godspeed You!
+Black Emperor, Jerry Goldsmith, Ludwig Göransson, Joy Division, Bernard Herrmann, Joe Hisaishi, James Horner, Kōenji Hyakkei, Yokō Kanno, Kōji Kondō, Magma, Metallica, Yasunori Mitsuda, Janelle Monáe, Ennio Morricone, Motown (the whole label), Joanna Newsom, Nightwish, Nine Inch Nails, Opeth, Radiohead, Steve Reich, Ren, Rush, Yokō Shimomura, Ringo Shīna, Howard Shore, Igor Stravinsky, System of a Down, Talk Talk, Talking Heads, Tears for Fears, Tool, Nobuo Uematsu, John Williams, Windir, David Wise, Yes, Frank Zappa, & Hans Zimmer.

 I elaborated further on many of my biggest influences here.